U.S. flag

 Who does it affect:

-Personnel with access to CNSI or who hold a sensitive position shall self-report unofficial travel at least 30 days prior to departure via the Department’s Secure Reporting Portal.
-Upon return, a travel debriefing shall be submitted within five business days of return via the Secure Reporting Portal.
+Covered Personnel are required to report unofficial travel at least 30 days prior to departure via the Department’s Secure Reporting Portal.
+This permits enough time to process submissions and schedule a briefing if required or requested by Covered Persons.
+Upon return, a travel debriefing is to be submitted upon return through the same report in the Secure Reporting Portal.

 For any additional questions or concerns, contact your Field Servicing Security Office